This spot has been added by

 Other contributors You can help us keep this page up-to-date by uploading your pictures to the photo gallery, or by sending us your comments via the contact form

-A white sandy beach, palm trees and colorful boats on a crystal sea – West Bay is an enchantment.
-But the spectacle is at its finest underwater: multi-colored coral cascading in the deep blue water, parrotfish in abundance, shoals of tang and several species of angelfish, and all in exceptional visibility.
-West Bay is a must for snorkeling in Roatan, and certainly one of the most beautiful snorkeling locations in the Caribbean.
+A white sandy beach, palm trees and colorful boats on a crystal sea – West Bay is enchanting!
+But the Bay is at its finest underwater: multi-colored coral cascading in the deep blue water, parrotfish in abundance, shoals of tang and several species of angelfish, and all in waters of exceptional visibility.
+West Bay is a must for snorkeling in Roatan and certainly one of the most beautiful snorkeling locations in the Caribbean.

 West Bay Beach